 Before considering how the law answers these two (2) questions it is important to understand what a share option is and the terminology surrounding options.

-A share option is the right to buy a share or defined quantity of shares, at a specified price (the “exercise price” aka the “strike price”).
+A share option is the right to buy a share of a defined quantity of shares, at a specified price (the “exercise price” aka the “strike price”).
 As the name suggests it is not an obligation to purchase.
+See what Forbes has to say here in their article: Dividing Stock Options And Restricted Stock In Divorce

 There are two varieties of share options namely:

-- American options, which are the most common form, and allows for the option to be exercised at any time up to a specified date (the “expiration date”); and
+- American options, which are the most common form, and allow for the option to be exercised at any time up to a specified date (the “expiration date”); and

-- European options which allow for the option to only be exercised on the expiration date.
+- European options allow for the option to only be exercised on the expiration date.

 Usually, the options that are granted do not vest immediately and the employee will only be entitled to the options after some time and often over a period of years.
 The shares are said to have vested on the date which the employee becomes entitled to the beneficial interest in the option, that is, the date the options are exercisable.
 However, it may be that, pursuant to the agreement between the employer and employee, there are still restrictions on the transfer of the options (e.g. that they cannot be transferred to another person or that they can only be transferred for a specific price).
 Vested options constitute those options where the vesting criteria have been satisfied (e.g. the specified period of time has passed or the employee remains gainfully employed by the employer) and the employee is able to exercise the option, but has not done so.
 An option is unvested when the vesting criteria have not yet been met.